MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

     ![Test Security Settings for Custom DevOps Connector](media/almacceleratorpowerplatform-components/image-20210222135128137.png)

-## Setup Makers to Use the ALM Accelerator App
+## Set up Makers to Use the ALM Accelerator App

 - See the [User Setup Guide](setup-almacceleratorpowerplatform-users.md) for the recommended setup of a maker's user account in Dataverse and DevOps.
 - See the [User Deployment Setting and Profile Guide](setup-almacceleratorpowerplatform-deployment-profiles.md) for how to configure users' experience in the App and access to solutions and deployment profiles.